rupshabagchi/shrimp/README.md

 # Shroominen :mushroom::mushroom:

-An app that helps you pick edible Finnish mushrooms! <Files coming soon>
+An app that helps you pick edible Finnish mushrooms!

 ## Table of Contents